 Natalie had an insightful response to our tendency to be focused on the unexpected problems, the sudden fires, the hairy monsters constantly in our view.
 She told me that those hairy monsters of big decisions and tough situations are “a lot scarier when you’re in the business than when you take a step out.”

 For instance, let’s examine the hairy monster of a key person about to leave.
 Whether it’s a walk over lunch or a day you take off to mull on the situation – the reflection will likely lead more lucid thinking.
-You’ll have time to ask yourself questions like: “What’s the worst case scenario?
+You’ll have time to ask yourself questions like: “What’s the worst-case scenario?
 Can we replace this person?
 Does this person leaving open an opportunity for us to improve our culture in some way?”

-Distance and time from a problem often removes the fear, insecurity, or anxiety associated with it.
+Distance and time from a problem often remove the fear, insecurity, or anxiety associated with it.
 As a result, you can act with clarity and decisiveness.
 You’re not posturing nor pretending things are great – rather, you’re choosing to see things for what they are.
-You can respond, instead of react.
+You can respond, instead of reacting.
 You can see that the big, hairy monster isn’t so big and hairy as you initially perceived.

 Looking back, the best decisions I’ve made have been in this way: With thoughtful deliberation, careful time set aside, and a true stepping away from the business, be it for 10 minutes, 10 hours or 10 days.
 And the worst decisions I’ve made?
 They conveniently have all been made when I was rushed, flustered, or fearful.